🕒 Loading... Stockholm

 There is obviously a lot of paperwork that comes with moving to a new country, but depending on where you’re coming from, you might be surprised at the different things you need to sign up for when moving to Sweden.

-Before you arrive, you should have a checklist of things to handle that include your visa permit, gaining a personal ID number and a Swedish ID card, registering for welfare, getting your insurance, bank account and bank ID open and setting up your phone and internet.
+Before you arrive, you should have a checklist of things to handle that include your visa permit, gaining a personal ID number and a Swedish ID card, registering for welfare, getting your insurance, bank account and bank ID set up and setting up your phone and internet.

-Sweden has a national health care that is available to citizens with a residence permit and a personal ID number.
-It is financed through taxes, however you can occasionally be given a modest fee from certain procedures with a cap of 1,100 SEK a year.
+Sweden has a national healthcare system which is available to citizens with a residence permit and a personal ID number.
+It is financed through taxes, however you can occasionally be given a modest fee for certain procedures with a cap of 1,100 SEK per year.

 The landing technicalities